silverstripe/developer-docs/en/06_Project_Governance/06_Supported_Modules.md

 These modules will be supported for the lifetime of Silverstripe CMS 5 in the provided major versions.

+[notice]
+This list is for Silverstripe CMS 5.
+For Silverstripe CMS 4 supported modules, see the [CMS 4 version of this page](/en/4/project_governance/supported_modules/).
+[/notice]

 ## Core Silverstripe CMS modules

 These modules provide the core Silverstripe CMS experience.
 Most Silverstripe CMS projects should install all of them.